Dynasty TrustRevocable Living Trust

 What is a tax identification number or tax id number?

-A Tax Identification Number (TIN), also known as an Employer Identification Number (EIN) for businesses or a Social Security Number (SSN) for individuals, is a unique identification code used by tax authorities to track and process tax-related activities and obligations.
+A Tax Identification Number (TIN), also known as an EIN for businesses or a Social Security Number (SSN) for individuals, is a unique identification code used by tax authorities to track and process tax-related activities and obligations.

 What happens with your revocable trust after I passed away?